 When laymen talk about coffee, they often like to talk about dark or light roasts, or which country the coffee was produced in.

 And while it’s true that these are indeed contributing factors to the deliciousness of the bean, something very important often gets overlooked in coffee discussions: And that is the processing.

-There are dozens of different coffee processing procedures, and they all add their own unique touch to the bean’s final flavor.
-Not unlike a coffee grinder or a brewing style might push the flavor in a certain direction.
+There are dozens of different coffee processing procedures, and they all affect the bean’s final flavor massively.

 15 years ago most specialty coffee on the market was washed, but in recent years farmers, exporters and roasters have launched something that could be described as a processing revolution.

 As more and more experiments are being done all over the world, it’s becoming clear that the difference between a coffee that is good and one that is world-class, is often down to processing.

 In this post, I’ll go down the rabbit hole of coffee processing and tell you everything worth knowing about this fascinating and often overlooked part of the coffee cherry.